Lee Robinson (director)

-Lee Robinson OAM (22 February 1923 – 22 September 2003) was an Australian producer, director and screenwriter who was Australia's most prolific filmmaker of the 1950s.
+Lee Robinson OAM (22 February 1923 – 22 September 2003) was an Australian producer, director and screenwriter who was Australia's most prolific filmmaker of the 1950s and part of the creative team that produced the late 1960s international hit television series Skippy the Bush Kangaroo.

 Biography

 Robinson was born in Petersham, New South Wales and left school aged 12.
-He worked at the Daily Telegraph has a copy boy, and wrote short stories prior to the war.
+He worked at the Daily Telegraph as a copy boy, and wrote short stories prior to the war.
 He first entered film as a member of the Australian Army History Unit where he filmed Australian troops in Rabaul and East Timor.
+His commanding officer in the History Unit was the author and screenwriter Jon Cleary.

 After the war he was going to work for the ABC as a scriptwriter when he received an offer to join the Australian Information Service film unit (later Film Australia) where he directed a film on Albert Namatjira called Namatjira the Painter (1946).
 Robinson made several films in the Northern Territory such as Outback Patrol, The Pearlers and Crocodile Hunters as well as a short film with actors in a studio called Double Trouble (1951).
 The high quality and Australian subject matter of these films led them to be released theatrically as support for main features.
+He developed a film called Saturday to Monday but was unable to secure finance - he later sold the script to Ealing who filmed it as The Siege of Pinchgut.